mattcancode/tweet-scanner-php/README.md

 [Apache][11]), I opted to put together a version that used vanilla [PHP][1].

-With this simpler prototype in place, migrating it to [Symfony][2] actually wasn't a bit deal.
-Figuring out some of the poorly document setup ended up being at least as time-consuming as writing the code.
+With this simpler prototype in place, migrating it to [Symfony][2] actually wasn't a big deal.
+Figuring out some of the poorly documented setup ended up being at least as time-consuming as writing the code.
 (Seriously??
 The initial app.php doesn't actually run but app_dev.php does?!?
 Perhaps that ought to be at the top of the Quick Tour!)